pamphlets/editorial/README.md

 ## Credit

-Most of the heavy lifting by [ProseMirror](https//prosemirror.net) for the editing and [Yjs](https://yjs.dev) for collaboration and communication.
+Most of the heavy lifting is done by [ProseMirror](https//prosemirror.net) for the editing and [Yjs](https://yjs.dev) for collaboration and communication.

 ## License